jonathanmorgan/context_text/README.md

                 'sourcenet',
             )

+    - add settings properties that tell django how to log people in and out.

+            # login configuration
+            LOGIN_URL = '/sourcenet/sourcenet/accounts/login/'
+            LOGIN_REDIRECT_URL = '/sourcenet/sourcenet/output/network/'
+            LOGOUT_URL = '/'

+    - save the file.

 - initialize the database - go into directory where manage.py is installed, and run `python manage.py migrate`.

         python manage.py migrate

     - the django.contrib.admin application will already be uncommented by default, so you'll have to make an admin user at this point, as well.
 You should do this now, make a note of username and password.
 You'll need it later.

 ## Enable django admins: